Let's Turn It On

 Written by Freddie Mercury

-Appears on: UK I Was Born To Love You 7" vinyl, UK I Was Born To Love You double 7" vinyl, UK I Was Born To Love You 12" vinyl, The Solo Collection, UK 1993 The Great Pretender CD single
+UK I Was Born To Love You 7" vinyl, UK I Was Born To Love You double 7" vinyl, UK I Was Born To Love You 12" vinyl, The Solo Collection, UK 1993 The Great Pretender CD single, UK 1993 The Great Pretender 7" vinyl, Messenger Of The Gods - The Singles

 A non-album b-side from the Mr. Bad Guy sessions, this track is not terribly hard to find as it has appeared on more than a few re-issued singles.
 It starts with some old rag-time music before the modern drums and synthesizers kick in.
 Not as strong as the album tracks, but still pretty good and worth having.